LeeSanTee/FCJ-2025/workshop-2/README.md

 3. **Configure Routing:** Ensure that traffic flows smoothly between your VPCs by setting up appropriate routing.
 This step is crucial for effective network connectivity.

-4. **Verify Connectivity:** After completing the setup, it's essential to check the connections between your VPCs.
-Confirm that instances within different VPCs can communicate effectively using the ping utility.
+4. **Create EKS:**

+5. **Deploy a microserice app:** Deploy the provided [web-based e-commerce app](https://github.com/GoogleCloudPlatform/microservices-demo) where users can browse items, add them to the cart, and purchase them.

-5. **Clean Up:** After successful testing and when no longer needed, remove Transit Gateway attachments and the Transit Gateway itself to avoid unnecessary costs.
+6. **Clean Up:** After successful testing and when no longer needed, remove Transit Gateway attachments and the Transit Gateway itself to avoid unnecessary costs.

 ## Conclusion